 Locate the plastic valve cap, and reattach it to the tire’s valve.
 Make sure everything is securely in place to protect the valve from damage.
 At this point, you may also want to do one final inspection of the pressure, valve, and tire to ensure you run into no problems when you get your bike back onto the road or dirt.

-Once you’ve placed the cap back on the valve, you have successfully completed the tire repair process.
-In just a few short minutes, you’ve restored a bike that felt like junk to a well-functioning bicycle that can take you wherever you want to go.
+Once you’ve placed the cap back on the valve, you have successfully completed the process.
+In just a few short minutes, you bike is road ready!

 Now that you know how to pump a bike tire, proper bike maintenance is as easy as riding a bicycle that still has on its training wheels.
-Never again will you have to disappoint your kids by telling them their bicycle has a flat tire that cannot be fixed, nor will you have to miss the next cycling event in your area due to pressure problems.
-You may even find that knowing how to use a bike pump rekindles your love of riding and encourages you to connect with fellow riders.
-No matter your age, riding style, or riding frequency, investing in good tires and a powerful pump ensures the best biking experience for you, your family, and your vehicle.
+Never again will you have to disappoint your kids by telling them their bicycle has a flat tire that cannot be fixed, nor will you have to miss the next ride in your area due to low pressure problems.